Reloj

-"Reloj" is a song recorded by Puerto Rican singer Rauw Alejandro and Puerto Rican rapper Anuel AA for Alejandro's debut studio album, Afrodisíaco (2020).
-It was written by Alejandro, Yampi, Luis Guillermo Marval Camerom, Nesty, Anuel AA, Caleb Calloway, Kenobi, Colla, and Eric Duars, while the production was handled by Calloway and Nesty.
-The song was released for digital download and streaming by Sony Music Latin and Duars Entertainment on October 22, 2020, as the fourth single from the album.
-A Spanish language melodic reggaeton song with urban rhythms, it is about the sexual desire the singers feel towards a girl, describing everything they would do to her if the clock had more hours.
+"Reloj" is a song recorded by Puerto Rican singer Rauw Alejandro and Puerto Rican rapper Anuel AA for Alejandro's debut studio album, Afrodisíaco (2020), and released for digital download and streaming by Sony Music Latin and Duars Entertainment on October 22, 2020, as the fourth single from the album.

 "Reloj" received positive reviews from music critics, who complimented its rhythms.
 The track was nominated for Viral Anthem at the 2021 MTV Millennial Awards.
 It was commercially successful, reaching the top 10 in several Latin American countries, including Colombia and Mexico, and on Billboards Hot Latin Songs in the United States.
 The song has received several certifications, including double platinum in Spain.
-An accompanying music video, released simultaneously with the song, was directed by Gustavo Camacho.
-It depicts Alejandro and Anuel AA enjoying a party atmosphere and singing the track in a strip club.
+An accompanying music video, released simultaneously with the song and directed by Gustavo Camacho, depicts Alejandro and Anuel AA enjoying a party atmosphere and singing the track in a strip club.

 Background and release

 Rauw Alejandro announced that he was working on his debut studio album Afrodisíaco in February 2020.
 After releasing several singles from the album, he announced the release of a collaboration with Anuel AA and revealed the song's title as "Reloj" on Twitter on October 21, 2020: "🦊 x 👹 #Reloj tomorrow at 8PM ..."
 (Note: Fox Face (🦊) and Japanese Ogre (👹) emojis represent Rauw Alejandro and Anuel AA, respectively.)
 Alejandro later explained to Idolator that he and Anuel AA were classmates in school and "childhood friends".
 He added: "The vibe at the studio was amazing, very easy to work with."
 On October 22, 2020, "Reloj" was released for digital download and streaming by Sony Music Latin and Duars Entertainment as the fourth single from Afrodisíaco.
 It marked the third collaboration between Alejandro and Anuel AA, who had previously worked on "Elegí (Remix)" and "Fantasías (Remix)".